 Samir joined Watsi on January 5th, 2021.
-One year ago, Samir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samir's most recent donation supported Joseph, a bright six-year-old student from Kenya, to fund clubfoot repair surgery so he can walk without difficulty.
+Two years ago, Samir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samir's most recent donation supported Dennis, a 12 year old boy from Kenya, to fund clubfoot repair surgery.

 Joseph is a bright six-year-old student from Kenya.
 He is the oldest in a family of two children.
 Both of his parents work as small-scale farmers to support their family.
 Joseph has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Joseph traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on September 6th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Joseph's clubfoot repair.
 After treatment, he will be able to walk without difficulty and wear shoes again.
 Joseph mother says, “I have a very bright son.
 Everything else about him is fine except his feet.
 I hope he becomes a holistic, confident young man in the future, and I will definitely offer him my all to ensure that is achieved.”